LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 appears with the tree superimposed onto the area where the rabies epidemic occurred.

+If you have a problem to generate KML file, you can download a prepared [output.kml](h5n1Bernoulli/output.kml).

-The KML file can be read into Google earth.
-Here, the spread of the epidemic can be animated through time.
+The KML file can be read into `Google earth`.
+Then, the spread of the epidemic can be animated through time.
 The coloured areas represent the 95% HPD regions of the locations of the internal nodes of the summary tree.